Battle of Goose Green: Attack plan

-As most of the helicopter airlift capability had been lost with the sinking of SS Atlantic Conveyor, 2 Para were required to march the 13 mi from San Carlos to the forming-up place at Camilla Creek House.
-C Company and the Commando engineers moved out from the forming-up place at 22:00 on 27 May to clear the route to the start line for the other companies.
-A firebase (consisting of air and naval fire controllers, mortars, and snipers) was established by Support Company west of Camilla Creek, who were in position by 02:00 on the morning of 28 May.
-The three guns from 8 Battery, their crew, and ammunition had been flown into Camilla Creek House by 20 Sea King helicopter sorties after last light on the evening of 27 May.
-The attack was to be initiated by A Company and was scheduled to start at 03:00, but because of delays in registering the support fire from HMS Arrow, the attack only commenced at 03:35.
+As the majority of helicopter airlift capability had been lost with the sinking of SS Atlantic Conveyor, 2 PARA were required to march the 13 mi from San Carlos to their forming-up point at Camilla Creek House.
+C Company, along with the Commando engineers, departed the forming-up point at 22:00 on 27 May to clear the route to the start line.
+A fire support base, comprising air and naval fire controllers, mortars and snipers, was established by Support Company west of Camilla Creek, and was in position by 02:00 on the morning of 28 May.
+The three 105mm guns, along with their crews and ammunition, were transported to Camilla Creek House by Sea King helicopters after last light on 27 May.
+The assault was to be initiated by A Company at 03:00, but due to delays in registering supporting fire from HMS Arrow, the attack commenced at 03:35.